stas-malavin/SMmisc/README.md

 # miscSM
-Miscellaneous scripts and functions assumed to be performed in a package one day
+Miscellaneous scripts and functions assumed to be transformed in a package one day